janosgyerik/sonarlint-git-hooks/README.md

 Scripts
 -------

 - `scripts/pre-push`: run analysis before `git push`, for each changed file compared to `origin/master`.
+Currently only files matching the pattern `src/main/java` are analyzed, others are skipped with a warning.
 To temporarily disable the hook, run with `SKIPSONARLINT=1 git push`.

 Installing
 ----------